 DUI cases are complex criminal defense cases that can change a person’s life.
-If convicted, a DUI sentence carries not just the penalties ordered by the court, such as classes, probation, and community service, but also collateral penalties that come with the conviction, such as a much higher insurance.
+If convicted, a DUI sentence carries not only the penalties ordered by the court, such as classes, probation, and community service, but also collateral penalties that come with the conviction, such as higher insurance.
 Florida has very serious penalties for even first time DUI offenders.

-When someone is arrested for DUI, it is usually a surprise to that person.
+When someone is arrested for DUI, it often comes as a shock.
 Our clients are ordinary, hard-working people who never thought something like this could happen to them.
-Our job is not to judge, but to see how we can help and evaluate every case carefully.
-Every single DUI case is different, and we ask clients to complete a detailed questionnaire (please see link above), so we can know about the case, as much as they do to prepare for appropriate DUI defense.
+We do not judge, but analyze each case carefully to determine the best course of action.
+Every DUI defense case is different so our clients need to complete a detailed questionnaire (please see link above).
+This provides us with crucial information that we use to prepare for the DUI case.

 Good Starting Point

 A good starting point to evaluate your case is how you were pulled over, more specifically why you were pulled over.
 Was it for speeding?
 A broken tail light?
 Perhaps weaving within the lane?
 Or the officer claims he suspected an impaired driver?
 In order to pull you over, the officer must have reasonable suspicion.
 In the absence of reasonable suspicion, the stop has to be suppressed.
 This type of issue is brought up before the court on a Motion to Suppress, the Court will than hear the testimony and argument, and make a decision.
 If the Motion to Suppress is granted, this can lead to the suppression of the entire stop and the arrest.